Medically reviewed by Kristin Hall, FNP

-Searching for an acne treatment that works can be difficult, costly and even sometimes worsen the problem you’re trying to remedy.
+Searching for an acne treatment that works can be difficult, costly and sometimes worsen the problem you’re trying to remedy.

-There comes a point where you have to suspend the over-the-counter skin care war and bring in a professional.
+There comes a point where you have to suspend the over-the-counter skincare war and bring in a professional.

-Prescription medications like tretinoin offer a treatment for acne with the guidance of a healthcare professional or certified dermatologist, and sometimes that’s what’s needed to turn a corner on your acne problem.
+Prescription medications like tretinoin offer treatment for acne with the guidance of a healthcare professional or certified dermatologist, and sometimes that’s what’s needed to turn a corner on your acne problem.

-Most people will be affected by acne at some point in their lives, but this doesn’t make it any easier to deal with.
+According to Johns Hopkins Medicine, most people will be affected by acne at some point in their lives, but this doesn’t make it any easier to deal with.

 Oil, or sebum, is created in your sebaceous glands, and travels out of your hair follicles, or pores, to the surface of your skin where it keeps you moisturized.

 Generally, a layer of dead skin cells blocks your pore and traps the sebum, where it builds up and causes a pimple.
 Add to this trapped oil some bacteria, and you have the recipe for an inflamed acne lesion.

 Acne can be triggered by a variety of things.
 It’s certainly tied to hormone fluctuations, which explains why it first rears its ugly head during puberty.